Tom Hanks Looks Exactly Like Misters Rogers In ’You Are My Friend’

 It’s perfect casting: everyone loves Mister Rogers (even a documentary about the TV personality/good guy, Won’t You Be My Neighbor?, was a legitimate box office hit), and everyone really, really, really, really, really, really loves Tom Hanks.
 Put them together and you’ve got “America’s Dad” in a dope sweater.

-Directed by Marielle Heller (The Diary of a Teenage Girl), You Are My Friend is inspired by “a real-life friendship between Rogers and award-winning journalist Tom Junod.
+Directed by Marielle Heller (The Diary of a Teenage Girl), You Are My Friend is inspired by “a real-life friendship between Rogers and journalist Tom Junod.
 The cynical journalist begrudgingly accepts an assignment to write a profile piece on the beloved TV icon Mr. Rogers and finds his perspective on life transformed.”
+It sounds like a biopic, but Heller balks at that term; instead, she calls the film a “story for our times, a story about kindness and family connection and trying to tap into our better self.
+God knows we need that right now!”

 You Are My Friend is scheduled to come out in October 2019.